Hjel2/Hjel2.github.io/_pages/about.md

 ## Research interests

-I'm an aspiring machine learning researcher, and have undertaken two 12-month research internships at the Cambridge Computer Lab.
+I'm an aspiring machine learning researcher, and have undertaken two 12-week summer research internships at the Cambridge Computer Lab.
 My research interests are primarily the theoretical branch of machine learning:

 - uncertainty estimation (part II dissertation)
 - theory of deep learning (part II module project)